siyeol/LogASR/README.md

-# LogASR
-## Logarithmic Activation Quantization and Silence Frame Packaging for 4-Bit Automatic Speech
+# LogASR: Logarithmic Activation Quantization and Silence Frame Packaging for 4-Bit Automatic Speech Recognition

-This repository contains the source code for the Compressing Bits and Sequence project, prepared for ICASSP 2027.
+This repository contains the source code for the LogASR project, prepared for ICASSP 2027.

 ## Repository Structure
 - `src/`: Python source code for data processing, quantization, and evaluation.